-Offer Capping for Reliability.
+- Offer Capping for Reliability.
 PJM also offer caps units that are committed for reliability reasons, including for reactive support.
-In the Day-Ahead Energy Market, for units committed for reliability reasons, offer-capped unit hours remained at 0.1 percent in 2017 and 2018.
-In the Real-Time Energy

-- Market, for units committed for reliability reasons, offer-capped unit hours remained at 0.1 percent in 2017 and 2018. - Markup Index.
+In the Day-Ahead Energy Market, for units committed for reliability reasons, offer-capped unit hours remained at 0.0 percent in the first three months of 2018 and 2019.
+In the Real-Time Energy Market, for units committed for reliability reasons, offer-capped unit hours decreased from 0.1 percent in the first three months of 2018 to 0.0 percent in the first three months of 2019. - Markup Index.
 The markup index is a summary measure of participant offer behavior for individual marginal units.
+In the first three months of

-In 2018, in the PJM Real-Time Energy Market, 88.1 percent of marginal units had offer prices less than \$50 per MWh.
-The average dollar markup of units with offer prices less than \$25 was negative (-\$0.44 per MWh) when using unadjusted cost-based offers.
-The average dollar markup of units with offer prices between \$25 and \$50 was positive (\$1.91 per MWh) when using unadjusted cost-based offers.
-Negative markup means the unit is offering to run at a price less than its cost-based offer, demonstrating a revealed short run marginal cost that is less than the allowable cost-based offer under the PJM market rules.
+2019, in the PJM Real-Time Energy Market, 96.6 percent of marginal units had offer prices less than \$50 per MWh.
+The average dollar markup of units with offer prices less than \$25 was positive (\$0.76 per MWh) when using unadjusted cost-based offers.
+The average dollar markup of units with offer prices between \$25 and \$50 was positive (\$1.36 per MWh) when using unadjusted cost-based offers.
+Negative markup means the unit is offering to run at a price less than its cost-based offer, demonstrating a revealed short run marginal cost that is less than the allowable costbased offer under the PJM market rules.
 Some marginal units did have substantial markups.
-Using the unadjusted cost-based offers, the highest markup for any marginal unit in 2018 was more than \$500 per MWh while the highest markup in 2017 was more than \$700 per MWh.
-During the period of cold weather and high demand in January, several units in the PJM market were offered with high markups.
-In 2018, in the PJM Day-Ahead Energy Market, 95.5 percent of marginal generating units had offer prices less than \$50 per MWh.
-The average dollar markup of units with offer prices less than \$25 was positive (\$0.27 per MWh) when using unadjusted cost-based offers.
-The average dollar markup of units with offer prices between \$25 and \$50 was positive (\$3.21 per MWh) when using unadjusted cost-based offers.
-Using the unadjusted cost-based offers, the highest markup for any marginal unit in 2018 was \$200 per MWh, while the highest markup in 2017 was \$85 per MWh. - Markup.
-The markup frequency distributions show that a significant proportion of units make pricebased offers less than the cost-based offers permitted under the PJM market rules.
+Using the unadjusted cost-based offers, the highest markup for any marginal unit in the first three months of 2019 was more than \$300 per MWh while the highest markup in the first three months of 2018 was more than \$500 per MWh.
+During the period of cold weather and high demand in January 2018, several units in the PJM market were offered with high markups.

+In the first three months of 2019, in the PJM Day-Ahead Energy Market, 97.6 percent of marginal generating units had offer prices less than \$50 per MWh.
+The average dollar markup of units with offer prices less than \$25 was positive (\$0.82 per MWh) when using unadjusted cost-based offers.
+The average dollar markup of units with offer prices between \$25 and \$50 was positive (\$1.52 per MWh) when using unadjusted cost-based offers.
+Using the unadjusted cost-based offers, the highest markup for any marginal unit in the first three months of 2019 was about \$90 per MWh, while the highest markup in the first three months of 2018 was \$200 per MWh.

+• Markup.
+The markup frequency distributions show that a significant proportion of units make price-based offers less than the cost-based offers permitted under the PJM market rules.
 This behavior means that competitive price-based offers reveal actual unit marginal costs and that PJM market rules permit the inclusion of costs in cost-based offers that are not short run marginal costs.